7vik/sokoban/README.md

 ## Running the Game

-The code, in Haskell, has a dependancy on CodeWorld v4.0.
+The code, in Haskell, uses Google's CodeWorld v4.0.
 This can be installed using:

 ```
 cabal install codeworld-api
 ```

-By default, running the code through:
+By default, running the code through (inside app):

 ```
-ghci -Wall sokoban.hs
+ghci -Wall Main.hs
 play
 ```